Rational coordination with no communication or conventions: Purely rational principles in games

 \subsection{Basic collective rationality}

 Here we extend individually rational principles of Section~\ref{ssec: BIR} by adding common belief in the principles (as described in Section~\ref{sec: Common beliefs in rationality}) to the picture.
-We first analyse what happens with principles NL and SW.
+We first analyse what happens with the principles NL and SW.
 It is easy to see that the collective iterated reasoning of NL reaches a fixed point in a single step by simply removing the losing choices of every player.
 Hence $s(\mathrm{NL})= s(\cir(\mathrm{NL}))$.
-Collective iterated reasoning of SW also reaches a fixed point in a single step by eliminating all non-winning choices of every player who has a winning choice.
+Collective iterated reasoning with SW also reaches a fixed point in a single step by eliminating all non-winning choices of every player who has a winning choice.
 But if even one player has a winning choice, then the game is already SW-solvable.
 Therefore $s(\mathrm{SW}) = s(\cir(\mathrm{SW}))$.

+However, even though common belief in NL or SW does not make them stronger by solving more games, there is a difference on the \emph{epistemic level}.
+For example, the game $G(1\times 1+\overline{1\times 1})$ is solvable with NL even without common belief in NL.
+But if both players believe that the other player will follow NL, then they will not only win the game, but they also \emph{believe that that game will be won} before it is played.

-However, assuming common belief in BIR, some games which are not BIR-solvable may become solvable.
-See the following example. \begin{example} The game $G(Z_2+\overline{1\times 1})$ cannot be solved with NL or SW.
-However, if the players can assume that neither of them selects a losing choice (by NL) and eliminate those choices from the game, then they (both) have a winning choice in the reduced game and can win in it by SW. \techrep{
+Assuming common belief in BIR, some games which are not BIR-solvable may become solvable.
+See the following example. \begin{example} The game $G(Z_2+\overline{1\times 1})$ cannot be solved with $\mathrm{NL}$ or $\mathrm{SW}$.
+However, if the players can assume that neither of them selects a losing choice (by $\mathrm{NL}$) and eliminate those choices from the game, then they (both) have a winning choice in the reduced game and can win in it by $\mathrm{SW}$. \techrep{

 } \end{example} Thus, we define the following principle:

 \textbf{Basic collective rationality (BCR)}: \; $\cir(\mathrm{BIR})$.